The Directors have pleasure in presenting the 33rd annual report

 As required under section 217(2AA) of the Companies Act, 1956, your

-a) that there were no material departures in the applicable accounting
+That there were no material departures in the applicable accounting

-standards followed while preparing the annual accounts;
+standards followed while preparing the annual accounts

-Companies Act, 1956, for safeguarding the assets of the Company and for
+Act, 1956, for safeguarding the assets of the Company and for

 preventing and detecting fraud and other irregularities; and

-d) having prepared the annual accounts on a going concern basis.
+Having prepared the annual accounts on a going concern basis.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE

 A statement giving details of conservation of energy, technology

-absorption, foreign exchange earnings and outgo in accordance with the
+absorption foreign exchange earnings and outgo in accordance with the

 Companies (Disclosure of Particulars in the Report of Board of